talkable/talkable-docs/source/api_v2/offers.rst

    site_slug         Your Talkable Site ID.
 You can get this from your
-                     Talkable dashboard after you log in and create a site. id                Offer ID obtained with :ref:`origin creation <api_v2/origins>`. interpolations    Optional: array of interpolations to return in response sharing_channels  Optional: array of social sharing channels for which will be generated sharing links.
+                     Talkable dashboard after you log in and create a site. id                Offer ID obtained with :ref:`origin creation <api_v2/origins>`. sharing_channels  Optional: array of social sharing channels for which will be generated sharing links.